Paducah Riverport (Kentucky, United States)

 Customer: Paducah/McCracken County Riverport Authority

 Key partner: Heede Southeast Inc., a rental and service company based in Charlotte, North Carolina.
-Heede Southeast is one of Comansa´s long-standing customers in the United States and was responsible for assembling and commissioning the crane, as well as subsequent maintenance work.
+Heede Southeast is one of Comansa´s long-standing customers in the United States and was responsible for assembling and commissioning the port crane, as well as subsequent maintenance work.